Updated: Nov 20, 2022

 This is the first of what is going to be a 3-part article.
 In part 1 I'm going to give you the full Lia Thomas story.
+Here is an episode of The Boiling Point Podcast I did on the subject.

 The Media has not given us the full story about what happened regarding Lia Thomas.
 The reason I know this is because I had to go to 3 different sites and read 3 different stories to figure out exactly what was going on.
 So, if anyone you know is wondering what the full story is, refer them to this article.